Shopify/checkout-ui/README.md

   // Your own webpack config goes here
 });

-// Or, if you want to disable the automatic `preact` aliasing:

-module.exports = addWebpackConfig(
+// `addWebpackConfig` accepts some options to customize the build module.exports = addWebpackConfig(
   {
     // Your own webpack config goes here
   },
-  {preact: false},
+  {
+    // disable the automatic `preact` aliasing:
+    preact: false,
+    // whether build is for development or production.
+Defaults to `NODE_ENV === "development"`
+    development: true,
+  },
 );
 ```